 If you know ahead of time that you will be in the hospital, do some cooking ahead, making meals that can be stored in the freezer either at home for someone to bring for you, or to store in the refrigerator or freezer on the hospital floor where you are staying.
 I have found the hospitals to be accommodating of my diet each time, and agree to let me keep some food there at the hospital.
 Ideas: individual servings of meat dishes that can be heated up in a hospital microwave, legal cheese, or SCD yogurt to mix with honey.

-Bring along snacks that you can keep in your room, such as legal Lara Bars, honey packets, nuts, dates, legal juice, etc., along with some plastic silverware and disposable cups, bowls, and napkins.
+Bring along snacks that you can keep in your room, such as legal dried fruit/nut bars, honey packets, nuts, dates, legal juice, etc., along with some plastic flatware and disposable cups, bowls, and napkins.
 (See our Corner Grocery Store for more ideas...)
 This might be a good time to order items from Wellbee's (see link below) or Liberated Specialty Foods to make everything easier.

 If there is a restaurant nearby that serves food you can eat, have a friend or family member order that food for you and bring it by.
-For example, I’m going to be looking forward to a Smashburger beef patty with cheddar cheese, lettuce, tomato, and grilled onions on top when I’m in the hospital having my third boy!
-(See our restaurant page for more ideas…)
+For example, I enjoyed a Smashburger beef patty with cheddar cheese, lettuce, tomato, and grilled onions on top when I was in the hospital having my third boy!
+(See our restaurant page for more guidance…)